Particle Statistics, Frustration, and Ground-State Energy: Natural inequality

 Now let us discuss the case $U_j = + \infty$.
-The first half of Theorem~\ref{thm.natural_spinful}, the non-strict version of the inequality, remains unaffected by taking $U_j = + \infty$.
-However, the latter half of Theorem~\ref{thm.natural_spinful}, the strict inequality, is affected.
-The proof of the strict inequality is based on the Perron-Frobenius theorem, which requires the irreducibility of the matrix.
-For spinless particles and spinful particles with finite $U_j$'s, when the lattice is connected, any pair of occupation number basis states $|\Phi^{a}\rangle$ and $|\Phi^{b}\rangle$ of the many-particle problem are connected by consecutive application of particle hoppings.
-This implies the irreducibility of the matrix representing the many-body Hamiltonian.
+The first half of Theorem~\ref{thm.natural_spinful}, the non-strict version of the inequality, remains unaffected by taking the limit $U_j = + \infty$.
+It is easily proved by variational principle in the same manner as in Proof of Theorem~\ref{thm.natural_spinless}.
+However, the latter half of Theorem~\ref{thm.natural_spinful}, the strict inequality, is affected by taking the limit.